e-seng/git-h/README.md

   have unsaved changes
 - generally, this command is probably the most useful to see what needs to be updated
+- in most circumstances, this command really helps when trying to operate on the repository, as it provides example commands to do, and gives details about the state of the repository

 ##### `git checkout`